TheTechRun/Simple-i3/README.md

 # Simple-i3
-**A user friendly i3 setup that I made for family members that I decided to share with you!**
+**A user friendly simple i3 setup that I made for family members that I decided to share with you!
+Best to install from a terminal only environment for a mostly bloat free experience.**

 ***Tested and working on Debian 12 Bookworm but should be good to go on many other distros with some slight alterations***